wildonion/gem/README.md

 ### 🗃️ Directory and Structure Explained

-* `core`: hyper, actix web HTTP and actix WS servers.
+* `core`: hyper, tonic gRPC, actix web HTTP and actix WS servers.
     * `stripewh`: stripe webhook listener for checkout events.
     * `xbot`: X bot for twitter tasks verification.
     * `xcord`: discord bot to broadcast new twitter task defined by admin into a discord channel and role assginement based on user points.